Skip to content

 A legal entity that does not provide the requested data and documents in due time will not be awarded.

-You must submit the CV of the woman founder and the team, and the investors pitch deck, all in pdf format.
+You must submit the Europass CVs of the woman founder and the team, and the investors pitch deck, all in pdf format and all in English.
+You will also need to submit a 3 minute video pitch.

 No, we are not expecting high-resolution videos.
 These can be recorded on any device, even a phone camera.
 We simply want to find out more about you and your company.
-It is recommended to upload the video in YouTube (or any other public video-streaming platform), private mode, and copy the link in the application form.
+If the video is a pre-prepared corporate video, NOT showing the woman founder, the video will be considered ineligible and your application will be rejected based on it being incomplete.

 The video should be a short teaser pitch, to introduce yourself and tell us why you are applying.
 You should pitch the company, its mission and vision, its technology and future plans.
 Note: The video pitch cannot exceed three minutes.
 This is a strict condition to apply.
 Evaluators will be instructed not to evaluate the content from 3:00 onwards.

-All information, documents and video must be in English.
 English is the only language permitted in your applications.
 Applications in any other language will be considered non-eligible.
+All information, pitch deck, CVs, and the video must be in English.
+Videos not in English with English subtitles will NOT be accepted and will be cause for automatic rejection.
 For formal documents provided by national institutions, these can of course be in the national language, although an English translation will need to be provided.

 Your application will be assessed by independent external expert evaluators with an entrepreneurial, deep tech, investment or innovation background.